Combination Act 1799: Background

 The 1799 and 1800 acts were passed under the government of William Pitt the Younger as a response to Jacobin activity and the fear of then-Home Secretary the Duke of Portland that workers would strike during a conflict to force the government to accede to their demands.
 Collectively these acts were known as the Combination Acts.
-Under these laws any combination of two or more masters, or two or more workmen, to lower or raise wages, or to increase of diminish the number of hours of work, or quantity of work to be done, was punishable at common law as a misdemeanor.
+Under these laws any combination of two or more masters, or two or more workmen, to lower or raise wages, or to increase or diminish the number of hours of work, or quantity of work to be done, was punishable at common law as a misdemeanour.

 Significance

 The legislation drove labour organisations underground.
 Sympathy for the plight of the workers brought repeal of the acts in 1824.
 Lobbying by the radical tailor Francis Place played a role in this.
-However, in response to the series of strikes that followed, the Combinations of Workmen Act 1825 was passed, which allowed trade unions but severely restricted their activity.
+However, in response to the series of strikes that followed, the Combinations of Workmen Act 1825 (6 Geo.
+4. c.
+129) was passed, which allowed trade unions but severely restricted their activity.